 Where to buy the Elegoo Water Washable Resin?

 If you still want to buy the Elegoo water washable resin and experiment, you can buy it from the following websites:

 I got some Elegoo water washable resin to test and check how well it prints, considering you can post-process the models using just water.
-Unfortunately, my experience was not as good I was expecting and it proved to be troublesome in my case.
+Unfortunately, my

 Product SKU: Water Washable Ceramic Grey